How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Summary

+The most challenging \ac{XAI} properties in this regard are Correctness (explanations conforming to model logic), Confidence estimates of models and explanations themselves, and the lack of global explanation methods, indicating the need for further research in these areas.
+An additional study by some of the authors focused on the use of \ac{XAI} for safe AI development and AI certification \cite{fresz2024XAIinCertification}.
+It showed that practitioners in these areas view XAI as a practical asset to spot errors in ML models but do not expect XAI methods to provide comprehensive solutions to AI certification, due to similar problems to the ones mentioned above.

-The requirements for \ac{XAI} presented in this paper serve as recommendations that contribute to the ongoing discussion on the utilization und future development of \ac{XAI}.
+To inform future development, law can be used as an inspiration for \ac{XAI} methods with specific properties or new ways to evaluate \ac{XAI}.
+To this end, we urge practitioners from both fields to collaborate, so that a common terminology and a common understanding of the capabilities of \ac{XAI} can be established.
+The requirements for \ac{XAI} presented in this paper serve as recommendations that contribute to the ongoing discussion on the utilization and future development of \ac{XAI}.
 We eagerly anticipate the future advancements in this field, both from a technical standpoint and within the legal and normative realms.